kiskeyix/god-inotify/README.md

 ## Usage

-If you're added a watch to apache2
+To watch apache2 you can do the following

 ```sh
 gem install god